CYFARE/HellFire/README.md

 For GNU/Linux, check the following:

+1) Make sure to have following packages: `sudo apt install -y python3-gi python3-gi-cairo gir1.2-gtk-4.0 gir1.2-adw-1`
+2) Download and run `python linux_installer.py`

+Legacy installer (incase of issues):

 1) Download preferred 7z package of HellFire from releases (7z packages are offered starting from v127.0a1).
-2) Download hellfire_installer.sh script from releases.
+2) Download hellfire_installer.sh script from older releases
 3) `cd ~/ && cd Downloads && sudo chmod +x hellfire_installer.sh && ./hellfire_installer.sh`

 If you're using Ubuntu or Ubuntu based OS like Zorin/Mint etc., then check your application menu & HellFire shortcut will be there.
 You can also run HellFire from terminal using: `hellfire` command.
 You can pipe hellfire through proxychains for using with proxies or tor using: `proxychains hellfire`